phoqe/havelock/README.md

 ### Extract data

-Here’s an example of retrieving logins from the Login Data file in the Default profile in Google Chrome:
+Here’s an example of retrieving data from the `logins` table in the `Login Data` file of the `Default` profile in Google Chrome:

 ```js
 const havelock = require("havelock");